-Has he/she always been fussy?
-Is he/she fussy at only certain times while feeding?
+Have they always been fussy?
+Are they fussy at only certain times while feeding?
 Does your baby seem to choke while feeding?

-- If your baby only gets fussy after day 2-5, you can consider the problem to be either engorgement, overactive let down or delayed milk onset.
+- If your baby only gets fussy after days 2-5, you can consider the problem to be either engorgement, overactive letdown, or delayed milk onset.

-- If your baby becomes fussy halfway through the feed or closer to the end of the feed, you can consider reflux; your baby needs to be burped more often, or it could indicate a food allergy, oversupply or foremilk/hindmilk imbalance.
+- If your baby becomes fussy halfway through the feed or closer to the end, you can consider reflux; your baby needs to be burped more often, or it could indicate a food allergy, oversupply, or foremilk/hindmilk imbalance.

 - Fussy evenings are often caused by extra air intake.
 Evening fussiness is a common occurrence; in fact, most babies are fussier at this time of the day.
-It could be because moms are busier in the evenings with meal preparation and attending to other members of the family, so they do not burp their babies as thoroughly as during the day.
+It could be because moms are busier in the evenings with meal preparation and attending to other family members, so they do not burp their babies as thoroughly as during the day.
 Try different burping positions.

-Fussing on one side of the breast is a sign of the difference in either the flow of milk, the quantity of milk, shape of the breast or the nipple.
+Fussing on one side of the breast is a sign of the difference in the flow of milk, the quantity of milk, the shape of the breast, or the nipple.

 Does Your Baby Keep Smacking or Playing With Their Ears?

 This could indicate an ear infection.
 Have your baby checked for an ear infection.